New A3 Sportback TFSI e returns with new badge and look

 ANOTHER FAR-REACHING CHANGE FOR THE AUDI A3 SPORTBACK - THE NEW 40 TFSI e PLUG-IN HYBRID

-- New plug-in hybrid version of A3 Sportback available to order in UK from this week
+- The new plug-in hybrid version of A3 Sportback available to order in the UK from this week

 - Sport and S line trim options, OTR pricing from £33,060

-- High-voltage battery with larger capacity, more powerful electric motor
+- High-voltage battery with a larger capacity, more powerful electric motor

 - WLTP-certified range of up to 41 miles in EV mode